ethereumdegen/arcee-coder/README.md

-# Arcee Code
+# Arcee Coder

 ## An AI-Powered Coding Assistant CLI

-Arcee Code is a Rust-based command-line interface that leverages Arcee AI to provide intelligent coding assistance.
+Arcee Coder is an unofficial Rust-based command-line interface that leverages Arcee AI to provide intelligent coding assistance.
 This tool integrates with various development workflows to help developers write, debug, and refactor code more efficiently.

 ## Features
 - **AI-Powered Assistance**: Uses Arcee AI to generate code suggestions, explain concepts, and provide debugging insights